hslua/hslua/docs/index.md

 --------

 Requirements differ, so we broke HsLua into multiple packages.
-These are the packages that make up HsLua:
+These are the base packages that make up HsLua:

   - **lua**: Raw bindings to the Lua interpreter; ships with a full Lua implementation, but can be configured to use a